gnu-octave/bootstrap/README.md

 ## A statistics package for Octave/Matlab providing a variety of bootstrap and other resampling tools

-This package of functions can be used to estimate bias, uncertainty (standard errors and confidence intervals), prediction error, and test hypotheses (*p*-values) using bootstrap and other resampling methods.
-Variations of the resampling methods are included that improve the coverage and accuracy of confidence intervals and p-values for small samples and samples with complex dependence structures.
+This package of functions can be used to estimate bias, uncertainty (standard errors and confidence intervals), prediction error, and test hypotheses (*p*-values) using bootstrap and/or randomization methods.
+Variations of the resampling methods are included that improve the accuracy of confidence intervals and *p*-values for small samples and samples with complex dependence structures.

 ## Requirements and dependencies

 Core functions in this package are known to be compatible with versions of Octave v4.4.0+ and Matlab v7.4.0+.
 Some features of this package have specific dependencies:

  * All parallel computing options require either the parallel package (in Octave) or the Parallel Computing Matlab Toolbox (in Matlab).
- * The optional jackknife functionality in `bootnhst` requires the Statistics package (in Octave) or the Statistics and Machine Learning Toolbox (in Matlab).
+ * The optional jackknife functionality in `boot1way` requires the Statistics package (in Octave) or the Statistics and Machine Learning Toolbox (in Matlab).

 ## Installation